 Ever wonder what all those letters stood for?
 Learn about the basics of kink play, how consent is discussed and negotiated, the difference between all the terms, and what it means to be in a 24-7 relationship.
 Understand the differences between fantasy (like 50 Shades of Grey) and reality, and how to support your clients/patients in their kink practices.
 Whether you’re looking to learn something new, or just to add some knowledge to support your therapeutic or medical practice, this is a great overview for anyone.

-Three isn’t Company: Consensual Non-Monogamy and Polyamory 101
+Three isn’t Company: Ethical Non-Monogamy and Polyamory 101